Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_09.md

 Now let's run the app.

-Log in with 2 different users in 2 different browsers.
+Log in with 2 different users in 2 different browsers (you can use 2 different browsers, such as Chrome and Firefox, or use the anonymous mode on the same browser - e.g. incognito mode on Chrome, private browsing in Firefox or inPrivate mode in Edge).

 In each of the users create a few public parties and a few private ones.